subitlab-buf/sms3-web/README.md

 **Note: check your code and fix the warnings using this before you push!**

-Lint your code using eslint.
+Lint your code using eslint and stylelint.